Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

-We propose that restorative justice conferencing should only be used in select cases because it is only effective when it is voluntary and the parties involved are committed to engaging in it.
-Our findings show that individuals have different conceptualizations of justice.
-As Schoenebeck et al. also found, people's preferences of punitive or restorative outcomes vary with their identity or social media behaviors \cite{schoenebeck2020drawing}.
-It is thus important to attend to victims' and offenders' preferences in individual harm cases.
 A larger governance structure should also take into account what to do if restorative justice processes fail.
 For instance, if it is determined at the pre-conference stage that a restorative justice approach cannot be applied, actions such as removing access by muting or banning might be used to prevent the continuation of harm.
 This is consistent with offline restorative justice practices, where the community or court clearly defines the types of cases that go through a restorative justice process and the action to take if a restorative justice process is not possible \cite{gavrielides2017restorative, van2016overview}.

+We estimate that whether an online community decides to apply restorative justice is a value-related question.
+While restorative justice and punitive justice processes share a goal of addressing harm and preventing its perpetuation, they have different processes and orientations toward when justice is achieved.
+Content moderation---closer to a punitive justice approach---addresses harm by limiting the types of content that remain on the site and punishing offenders in proportion to their offense.
+In contrast, restorative justice aims to assure that victims' needs are met, and offenders learn, repair harm, and stop offending in the future.
+Thus, the primary reason for applying restorative justice in moderation is not to achieve the current goals of effectively removing inappropriate content and punishing offenders but to benefit online communities using restorative justice values and goals.